PO-GUISE+: Pose and object guided transformer token selection for efficient driver action recognition: Pose Object-guided token selection for multi-task video transformers ( )

-The use of joint space-time cube embeddings for processing videos is computationally expensive, which is not ideal for use in cars or other environments with limited computing power.
-Videos naturally contain repetitive information over time and areas with no information for action recognition.
-Thus, we propose the use of token pruning to reduce computation without losing important content.
+Processing videos using joint space-time cube embeddings is computationally expensive, making it impractical for environments with limited computing power, such as onboard vehicle systems.
+In-cabin videos often contain repetitive information over time and areas that are devoid of relevant data for driver action recognition.
+To address this, we introduce an enhanced set of features for the token selection module, which reduces computation while retaining crucial task-relevant information in the car driving context.

-We introduce a novel approach named \NuestroMetodo.
-This method leverages the informative content of class and heatmap tokens to improve the process of token selection.
-Furthermore, to prevent the loss of potentially valuable information, \NuestroMetodo{} also merges some of the tokens that were not initially selected during the pruning step.
-This merging step is crucial as it compensates for any potentially relevant data that might not have been identified by the pruning algorithm.

-We integrate our \NuestroMetodo{} module into the network architecture at specific intervals: the first module is placed after three layers, and subsequently after every 2 layers.
-Resulting in a total of three \NuestroMetodo{} modules inside a ViT-base model.
-By doing so, we aim to strike a balance between reducing computational load and maintaining the critical information necessary for processing the video effectively.